-Food Pantry Volunteers are responsible for assisting families with pantry selections and keeping the pantry inventory stocked and organized.
-Volunteers should be prepared to interact with a wide variety of families and donors with compassion and patience.
+Pantry Volunteers assist families with pantry selections and keeping the pantry organized.
+Volunteers should be prepared to interact with a wide variety of families, donors, staff, and other volunteers with compassion and patience.

-PATH has 2 shifts of Food Pantry Volunteers on a daily basis 8 am-12 pm and 12 pm-4 pm Monday-Thursday.
-Each shift requires two stockers, three shoppers, and one carry-out.
+PATH has 2 shifts for Food Pantry Volunteers on a daily basis 8 am-1 pm and 1 pm-6 pm Monday-Thursday.
+Each shift requires a variety of different tasks.
 There is also a need for stronger volunteers in the mornings to help staff pick up donations and purchased goods.

 High School and College community service hours can also be served in our Food Pantry.

 NONE OF THESE TIMES WORK FOR ME, BUT I CAN STILL HELP

 PATH seeks to restore HOPE with a PERSONALIZED approach to EMPOWER our East Texas neighbors to THRIVE in our community.

 PATH's programs address the multiple factors affecting low income families that keep them in poverty, place them at risk of becoming homeless or in need of crisis intervention services, and limit the potential of children and adults to live stable, secure and prosperous lives.